 As Bonvoy Gold members, we’d been upgraded on arrival to a two-bedroom family suite which was large and extremely comfortable.
 It also had a mini-kitchen with sink and fridge which would be entirely useful for families with babies and toddlers.

-The hotel was full of young families during our trip and offered a kids club and air-conditioned indoor soft play area (invaluable in the summer heat) as well as a baby pool and a family-friendly infinity pool by the ocean.
+The hotel was full of young families during our trip and offered a kids club and air-conditioned indoor soft play area (invaluable in the summer heat), as well as a baby wading pool and a family-friendly infinity pool by the ocean.

-Visitors flock to Hoi An, renowned for its well-preserved old town, is a cultural melting pot, with a mix of colourful architecture from wooden Chinese shops to French colonial buildings and the famous Japanese Covered Bridge.
+Visitors flock to Hoi An, an ancient town renowned for its well-preserved old town.
+It is a cultural melting pot, with a mix of colourful architecture from wooden Chinese shops to French colonial buildings and the famous Japanese Covered Bridge.
 In 1999, the old town was declared a World Heritage Site by UNESCO as a well-preserved example of a Southeast Asian trading port.
 It is cut through with canals and at night these waterways come alive with floating candles and lanterns.

 The little shops, delicious restaurants, colourful hanging lanterns and blooming bougainvillea ensure this is a tourist mecca and by late afternoon the streets are thronged with visitors.
 A top tip is to head to the town before midday when the crowds start to build up.
 It’s also worth bearing in mind it can be searingly hot in summer and there is little-to-no air conditioning inside the shops and restaurants.

-The town is not to be missed after dark, when the waterways that cut through the town become a flickering mass of floating candles and lanterns.
-If you plan to eat out, book in advance, the most popular restaurants are perennially busy.
+The town is also not to be missed after dark, when the waterways become a flickering mass of floating candles and lanterns.
+If you plan to eat out, book in advance, as the most popular restaurants are perennially busy.

 But it’s not all shopping and eating – Hoi An and the surrounding area offers heaps of fun family activities.